 Ecuador’s capital is located in the Andes Mountain range which offers visitors some stunning vistas of the surrounding volcanoes.
 Take a trip up the Basílica del Voto Nacional (not for the fainthearted) or head to Parque Itchimbia for some great panoramas.
 Perhaps the best scenery comes from ascending the cable car to Pichincha volcano and watching Quito morph into a toy town below.
 On a clear day, it is even possible to see Ecuador’s highest volcano Chimborazo from this point!

 2. Swim with sea lions in the Galapagos

 I know I said there is more to Ecuador than the Galapagos Islands but this doesn’t mean that they are not worth a visit.
-In case you still need convincing, allow these photos to make your decision for you!
-A true hub of biodiversity, a trip to the Galapagos will give the opportunity to get close to wildlife you can’t see anywhere else on earth.
+A true hub of biodiversity, a trip to the Galapagos will give the opportunity to get close to rare and exotic wildlife you can’t see anywhere else on earth.
 Whether you choose to do the Sierra Negra Volcano hike or snorkel with playful sea lions, a Galapagos trip is sure to be one of a lifetime!

 3. Climb a volcano in Cotopaxi National Park

 Whilst I didn’t do the Cotopaxi trek myself (after attempting Pichincha volcano I was well and truly deterred), everyone I met who had said fantastic things about the experience.
 Towering at a whopping 5897m above sea level, this is not an undertaking to be taken lightly.
 Book your Cotopaxi trek with a reputable guide to ensure your safety as the altitude makes this a hard hike even for the experienced.
 Whilst most tours will take you as far as the glacier, there is the option to go right to the top for those who so desire.
 Beware, trips to the summit are expensive and crampons and ice picks are a must.